Store Creation

 Extend None Custom (Local) Stores

-Sometimes creating a custom store is kinda overkill or there are certain situations, where it is simply more feasible to rely on store-mapping which implies there is no custom store available.
+Sometimes creating a custom store is a bit overkill, or it's simply more feasible to rely on store-mapping which implies there is no custom store available.

-In those cases - often in some small local code area - it is totally ok, to customize a standard store created by storeOf-factory.
+In those cases - often in some small local code area - it is totally fine to customize a standard store created by storeOf-factory.

 // define handler on some store object